Get

 Image Credit: Squirrel_photos, Pixabay

-There are many store-bought options for you when it comes to deterring strays from lingering around.
+There are many store-bought options when it comes to deterring strays from lingering around.
 Some of these repellents use a combination of scents that cats can’t stand.
 But most of them are gentle and natural enough not to hurt the feline or the plants in your garden or yard.

 You can find all-natural, safe options on sites like Chewy.